Keeping your strategy alive and relevant: Optimize operating rhythm to create space

 We are all accustomed to a certain combination of standing meetings, processes, and reviews.
 But, as Aaron pointed out in his piece on organizational debt, it’s often the case that processes or meetings are added without taking a step back to look at the whole system.
 When something is added to our rhythm, we typically forget to consider what should subsequently be removed or rearranged.
 Before we know it we have a jungle of calendar invites and processes that get in the way rather than a system of meetings that clears space for us to get work done.

 Your meetings, rhythm, and methods for coordination shouldn’t just be a hodgepodge of decades-old decisions.

 Meetings and processes should be designed to create space for the conversations your organization needs to have.

 A good operating rhythm keeps you disciplined in the right ways.
-It promotes learning, and creates predictability for the things that can and should be made routine, like, for instance, routinely reviewing whether a market signal is supporting your pre-determined strategy or not.
-Your meetings and processes should be structured to push the right conversations to the surface and maintain the space to dig into them.
+It promotes learning, and creates predictability for the things that can and should be made routine, like, for instance, reviewing whether the most recent data supports your pre-determined strategy or not.
+Meetings and processes should be structured to push the right conversations to the surface and create space to dig into them.

 Designing Forums and Finding Your Rhythm